SubhadityaMukherjee/AI-knowledge-base/docs/Contrastive Predictive Coding.md

 - Contrastive Predictive Coding
 - framework for extracting compact latent representations to encode predictions over future observations
 - learn such representations by predicting the future in latent space by using powerful autoregressive models
-- probabilistic [[Contrastive Loss|contrastive loss]] based on NCE, which both the encoder and autoregressive model are trained to jointly optimize, which they call InfoNCE
+- probabilistic [contrastive loss](Contrastive%20Loss.md) based on NCE, which both the encoder and autoregressive model are trained to jointly optimize, which they call InfoNCE
 - InfoNCE induces the latent space to capture information that is maximally useful to predict future samples
 - combines autoregressive modeling and noise-contrastive estimation with intuitions from predictive coding to learn abstract representations in an unsupervised fashion
 - negative sampling